On Calculating the Chromatic Symmetric Function: Steps, Routes and Marchs

 Note that $\ell(\text{Part}(P_i))$ and $\ell(\text{Part}(N_i))$ are both equal to $\ell(\lambda) + 1$, for all $1 \leq i \leq k$.
 Therefore, by Corollary \ref{cor:coef-zero}, we conclude that $[\lambda] \left( \sum_{i=1}^{k} X_{P_i} - \sum_{i=1}^{k} X_{N_i} \right) = 0$.
 Thus, $[\lambda]X_{F, B} = [\lambda]X_{F_{\lambda, B}} = 1$, as desired. \end{proof}

-Now, for the last statement of this subsection, we prove a weaker version of the DNC-relation first shown in~\cite{aliste2023marked}.
-An important use of the DNC-relation is in the algorithm provided in~\cite{gonzalez2024chromatic}.
+Now, for the last statement of this subsection, we prove an interesting version of the DNC-relation first shown in~\cite{aliste2023marked}.
+An important use of the DNC-relation is the results provided in~\cite{gonzalez2024chromatic} where they used the algorithm introduced in \cite{aliste2017trees}.
 This algorithm's objective is similar to what we have done so far in this section.
 It uses the relation to calculate the coefficients of the CSF of a graph in the star-basis, which is the chromatic-basis made by $ST_\lambda$s.
 In fact, this algorithm is so similar to our work that it can be viewed as an instance of it.
 In the following proposition, we show that the relation, in the case of the forests, can be viewed as a route.
 This means that the relation is actually a method of making routes.
 Routes that can connect any forest to the correlated $ST_\lambda$.
 So, in the case of forests, the mentioned algorithm is actually the method we introduced, but with a specified routing algorithm.

 \begin{proposition} Let $G_1$ be a graph, and let $wu$ be one of its edges.
 Let $v_1, \ldots, v_k$ be the vertices adjacent to $u$ but not to $w$.
 Define $G_2$ as the graph obtained from $G_1$ by removing each edge $uv_i$ and adding the edge $wv_i$ for each $1 \leq i \leq k$.
 If we define $P^{\prime} = G_1 - \left\{wu\right\}$ and $N^{\prime} = G_2 - \left\{wu\right\}$, then: